arthurmauvezin/devops-course/slides/continuous-deployment.md

 ### What is Continuous Deployment?

-> Continuous deployment add automatic producation deployement to continuous delivery
+> Continuous deployment add automatic production deployement to continuous delivery

 ----